GuidanceMantras/GuidanceMantras/README.md

 - Learn/Teach self management for yourself/for your kids
 - Self-management, self-control, self-love defines your personalities and character when nobody is there to watch/look-out in your life.
 - Keep your ego aside in life when you need to be better person, ego make your life hell.
+- Do not carry over ego or fight with anyone

 ### How to learn new language mainly English
 -